 Dr. Moazami points out that when patients with more advanced heart failure are in the ICU on inotropic therapy and they are given the option of LVAD placement, almost all will say yes.
 “They feel their back is against the wall, because at that point, it truly is a life and death decision.”
 With patients who are “still very ill” but aren’t yet in the ICU depend on inotropes, it becomes “more of an individualized decision,” he says.

 “It really comes down to what they want their life to be like,” Dr. Moazami says.
-“If they have a miserable poor quality of life: sitting in a chair all day and can’t catch their breath, they may feel they can’t live like that anymore, and the potential benefits of earlier LVAD therapy may outweigh the risk of adverse events.
+“If they have a miserable poor quality of life: sitting in a chair all day and can’t catch their breath, they may feel they can’t live like that anymore.
+The potential benefits of earlier LVAD therapy may outweigh the risk of adverse events.
 This device can provide huge advantages by allowing someone to go from being a couch potato to being able to walk to their mailbox or go shopping.”

 Patients who are considering LVAD placement receive in-depth counseling and an exhaustive medical work-up to determine if they are good candidates for the therapy.
 “There’s also a prolonged educational process,” Dr. Moazami says.
 “We want to ensure that LVAD therapy is right for the patient, and we also involve their family.”